-Charlotte joined the INCLUDAS team in May 2021 and is the Blog Writer and Interview Superhero.
+Charlotte joined the INCLUDAS team from May 2021 and is the Blog Writer and Interview intern.
 We are so excited to have her with us!

 Tell us about yourself.